jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README/README_training.md

+# Table of Contents
+* [General informatin about training](#training-general-information): General information about train the model in this repository
+* [How to train a model](#how-to-train-a-model): Example on how to train a model
+* [Integration with wandb](#integration-with-wandb): How to use wandb to track your training
+* [Training config for each model](#training-config-for-each-model): Training parameters specific for each model

 # Training General information

-Each model has its own related traing files called `train_model_name.py`.
+Each model has its own related traing files called `train_model_name.py` (e.g. for the MBEEGNet model there is `train_MBEEGNet.py`).
 Each one of this files have the following functions (customized according to the model):
 * `train_and_test_model(dataset_config, train_config, model_config, model_artifact)`: This is the primary function to use for training and testing the model.
 It requires 3 config dictionaries:
 	* `dataset_config`: contain the settings related to the data and dataset (e.g. train/validation split, preprocess info like filtering frequencies etc).
 For more information about dataset read the [README_dataset](README_dataset).
 	* `train_config`: contain the settings used during the training.
 See section [Training config for each model](#training-config-for-each-model) for more information about the parameters used in the training of each model.